lgestc/fakebeat/README.md

 }
 ```

-Each of the values can be constructed using random helpers, you can check the current ones with
+Each of the values can be constructed using random value _generators_, you can check the available options using
 `fakebeat -g`

 ## Usage